modlfo/endiran/README.md

 # YOUR AUTONOMOUS AND AFFORDABLE RASPBERRY PI ROBOT IS HERE
-# Easy to build, easy to use\[Ellipsis]
+Easy to build, easy to use...

-# Meet Endiran – your DIY simple open-source robotic solution
+Meet Endiran – your DIY simple open-source robotic solution